The three tables in this post can be downloaded here.

 Why can we have confidence that the Hebrew manuscripts reflect the original writings?

-The process of textual criticism for the Old Testament (OT) involves comparing various ancient translations of the Hebrew text to the standard known as the Masoretic Text (MT).
+The process of textual criticism for the Old Testament involves comparing various ancient translations of the Hebrew text to the standard known as the Masoretic Text.
 This differs drastically from the procedure for New Testament manuscripts.

 Nevertheless, scholars regard the Hebrew Bible based upon the Leningrad Codex—known as the Biblia Hebraica Stuttgartensia (BHS)—as an exemplary reflection of manuscripts dating back to 100 AD, especially for the Pentateuch.

-In 1947, a shepherd searching for a lost member of his flock discovered the Dead Sea Scrolls (DSS) in a cave.
+In 1947, a shepherd searching for a lost member of his flock discovered the Dead Sea Scrolls in a cave.
 These texts largely confirm the Masoretic Text’s reliability.
-They contain all of the OT, with the exception of the book of Esther, and they date back to the third century BC.
+They contain all the Old Testament, except for the book of Esther, and they date to the third century BC.

-Where significant differences do exist, most Bibles provide an explanatory footnote (see the paragraph in brackets in 1 Sam 10:27–11:2 in some English translations, which comes from 4QSam of the DSS).
+Where significant differences do exist, most Bibles provide an explanatory footnote (see the paragraph in brackets in 1 Sam 10:27–11:2 in some English translations, which comes from 4QSam of the Dead Sea Scrolls).

 Old Testament scholars consider the text of Gen 15:2 problematic.
 The issue regards the identity of the man whom Abram names in his complaint to God.
 Does “the son of acquisition of my house, Eliezer of Damascus” reflect the original writing?